DharshiniCR/PRS-PM-2024-10-31-AIS06FT-GRP-GROUP16-RETINANET/README.md

 - Project Performance & Validation
 - Project Conclusions: Findings & Recommendation
 - Appendix of report: Project Proposal
-- Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses: MR, RS, CGS
+- Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses
 - Appendix of report: Installation and Use

 ## SECTION 7 : MISCELLANEOUS